Kraego/STM32-MiniOS/README.md

 ## What is this about?

-* this is a demonstration how to create a preemptive multitasking system which can run threads (using setjmp/longjmp, and a timer for preemptive scheduling)
+* This is a demonstration how to create a preemptive multitasking system which can run threads (using setjmp/longjmp, and a timer for preemptive scheduling)

 ## What is it not?

-* a implementation to use in production.
+* A implementation to use in production.
 If you need preemptive multithreading use RTOS or something similar.

 ## About